 Baumgartner has already successfully completed two test jumps earlier this year, one from 13 miles up and one from 18 miles up.
 No new launch date has been set for the final 23 mile high jump.

-Celebrate the brave Austrian with a holiday to his home town.
+Celebrate this brave Austrian and explore the historic innovations and wonderful culture of his home town.
 A car rental in Salzburg is easy with Auto Europe.